interaktion-und-raum/tools/netzwerk/README.md

 ## feature requests

-- connect servers to other servers
+- @NetzwerkServer connect servers to other servers
-- auto-connect client to server when sending first message
+- @NetzwerkServer auto-connect client to server when sending first message @maybe
 - @NetzwerkServer add timestamp and message_type ( broadcast, server ) to log